 1. Sign up as a homeschool meeting host

 You’ll receive helpful email updates and you’ll find everything you need to plan your meeting on this website—starting with a timeline and including a meeting outline, presentation, poster, and other great publicity tools.
 You can request free printed handouts (including your state’s homeschool law) for your audience and can participate in an online training event.
 Whether you envision a simple, informal gathering of a few families in your living room or a much larger group in a more public venue, you’ll be able to easily adapt these resources to help make your preparation and actual meeting run smoothly.
 Simply fill out this form to get started.
+Our host kit is also available for download.

 2. List your event online